ssherwood/initomatic/README.md

 Initial PoC of Init-o-matic (ih-nit-OH-mat-ik).

 Where the improbable becomes probable.
+Sometimes, maybe.